Upcoming Aadhaar Bill

 The Aadhaar Bill which allows individuals to voluntarily use their Aadhaar number as identification with banks and telecom companies.

 On July 4th, the Lok Sabha passed the Bill, PRS reported

-On 12 June 2019, the Union Cabinet approved the Aadhaar and Other Laws (Amendment) Bill, 2019, The Hindu reported.
+On June 12th 2019, the Hindu reported that the Union Cabinet approved the Aadhaar and Other Laws (Amendment) Bill, 2019.
 The Bill allows individuals to voluntarily use their Aadhaar number as an ID with banks and telecommunications companies.
 The Bill will amend the Telegraph Act, 1885 and the Prevention of Money Laundering Act, 2002.
-It will be introduced into Parliament in its upcoming session, which starts on 17 June.
+It will be introduced into Parliament in its upcoming session, which starts on June 17th.

 The Court struck down the mandatory bank linking for violating the right to privacy and Article 300A of the Constitution.
 The State had introduced mandatory bank linking by amending Rule 9 of the Prevention of Money Laundering Rules, 2005.
 It not only made Aadhaar mandatory for opening new bank accounts, but also for maintaining existing bank accounts.
 The Court found that this violated the right to privacy as it failed the test of proportionality, laid out in K.S.
 Puttaswamy 2017.
 In addition to failing the test of proportionality, the amendment to Rule 9 also violated Article 300A of the Constitution.
 In requiring linking for pre-existing bank accounts, the amendment deprived individuals of their property, which only legislation (and not rules) can do.
 Hence, the Court held that the amendment was unconstitutional.